Why settle for store bought Valentine's when Tech4Learning tools like Wixie, or Pixie, make it easy for students to

 When my son was still a toddler, I took way too many pictures.
 Since I also love to get creative with our tools, I began using Wixie to add captions to pictures I sent grandma.
 I progressed from there to combining parts of photos I had taken with backgrounds I designed with the Paint tools.

-In this Valentine, I added a picture to a blank page, glued it to the paint layer and removed the parts I didn't want with the Eraser Tool.
-Then, I selected this artwork on the paint layer and converted to a sticker.
+In this Valentine, I added a picture to a blank page, glued it to the paint layer, and removed the parts I didn't want with the Eraser Tool.
+Then, I selected this artwork on the paint layer and converted it to a sticker.
 This made it easy to combine with other artwork and design my own backgrounds behind them.

 I got more sophisticated with my backgrounds and ideas as time went on.
 (I wish I had time now that Pinterest has made it so easy to find amazing ideas!)
 In this example, I followed the same process but combined his image with a painting of Raphael's angels.

 I got lucky with his pose, but you can ask students to position themselves when they take the picture.
 You can even take a picture against a "green screen" to make removing the background easy with the Magic Wand Selection tool.

 I also took advantage of Wixie's ability to print multiple images on the same page.
-I choose Trading Card format to print 9 copies on a page and have enough to easy distribute to his classmates in preschool.
+I choose the Trading Card format to print 9 copies on a page and have enough to easily distribute to his classmates in preschool.

 While the Valentine's I created were fun, they are no match for Valentine's created by students.
 By February, students know how to use the Wixie paint tools.
 So rather than trying to gather and manage craft materials for 20+ students, provide them with a blank canvas in Wixie and ask them to design their own card.